eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/8_QR_Code_Scanner.md

 ![](img/8_QR_Code_Scanner/1692675829807-df9e3074-c792-46de-a6cf-32155c10c88b.png){width=400， style="display:block;margin: 0 auto"}
 ## **Code**
-To begin, the license plate recognition folder should be imported by dragging and dropping the pytesseract folder into the 'Files in the line blank board' folder.
+To begin, the license plate recognition folder should be imported by dragging and dropping the pytesseract folder into the 'Files in the line UNIHIKER' folder.
 Next, the '0-Install_dependency.py' program file in the 'pytesseract' should be opened by double-clicking on it.
 Then, click the run button in the upper right corner and wait for automatic installation to complete.
 Finally, a new project file with the name "1-read_number_test.py" should be created in the same level directory as "0-Install_dependency.py".

 Tip 1: Please refrain from modifying the folder path and leave it as it is (under root).
 Tip 2: This folder contains necessary files for license plate recognition, including the recognition models.
 The "0-Install_dependency.py" program file is used for installing the required dependency libraries.

 In the "main.py" file, the OpenCV library is primarily used to call the camera and obtain real-time video streams.
 Then, the Pyzbar library's decode method is utilized to detect and parse the string represented by the QR code, obtain the coordinates of the recognized QR code, draw a recognition box, and display the recognition content in real time.
 By using cap.read(), one frame of image can be read from the camera.
-Based on the preset coordinates and size (combined with the line blank board's screen size), a specific area is cropped from the captured image for subsequent QR code detection.
+Based on the preset coordinates and size (combined with the line UNIHIKER's screen size), a specific area is cropped from the captured image for subsequent QR code detection.
 Finally, the decode() function is applied to decode the QR code within the cropped image area.

 ```python
 import cv2  # Import OpenCV library